Nottingham Forest Awaydaze

 The current capacity of the City Ground is 30,576, and the appearance of the ground was much improved when new stands were built at both ends in the early 1990s to comply with the Taylor Report.
 To the right of the away end is the Brian Clough Stand, which was built with the proceeds of Forest's European successes in the late 70s and early 80s, while the Main Stand to our left was built in 1968, after the previous stand burnt down during a game when the mighty Leeds were the visitors!

-The away fans are located in the Bridgford Stand, which replaced the former open terracing at this end (in which away fans used to get a couple of pens in the corner) and was opened at the start of the 1992/93 season.
+Away fans get part of the Bridgford Stand, which replaced the former open terracing at this end (in which away fans used to get a couple of pens in the corner) and was opened at the start of the 1992/93 season.
 If you're wondering why the roof of this stand slopes down in a funny way at the end, it's because the road behind runs at an angle to the stand, so there wasn't room to continue the upper tier all the way into the corner.

 When this stand was first built season Forest gave the whole of the lower tier to away fans, making for a reasonable allocation of 4,750, but in the last few years this has been reduced to a only part of this section and only got 2,000 tickets.
-So Leeds have been forced to use the ‘attendance tracker’ loyalty scheme for this fixture, with priority for those who went to the most away games last season.
+So it’s no surprise that tickets for this game were sold via the ‘attendance tracker’ loyalty scheme, or that they have now sold out.

 The facilities and refreshments are pretty good in this end because the stand is relatively new and beer and lager are available on the concourse, but the queue gets very big very quickly at half time.
 The burgers are pretty stodgy, and the tea is the same colour as the river Trent, but the pies are quite good.
 All this does of course come at the normal extortionate football ground prices.

-The Club did have ambitious plans to move to a new stadium on the outskirts of Nottingham, but this would only have happened England had won the right to stage the 2018 World Cup, which sadly we didn’t.
-So this is on hold for the time being, although the club might look to refurbish the old main stand instead if they ever manage to get back into the Premier League.
+A few years ago the Club had ambitious plans to move to a new stadium on the outskirts of Nottingham, but this would only have happened England had won the right to stage the 2018 World Cup, which sadly we didn’t.
+Instead the club might look to refurbish the old main stand, if they ever manage to get back into the Premier League.

 Some of this stuff came from www.footballgroundguide.com .